 The new department was designed to make children and their families as comfortable as possible, with child-sized furniture, images of friendly animals to encourage imaginative play and a mountains-to-ocean river theme that delineates the flow of traffic as a patient moves through the department.
 Exam rooms accommodate parents or adult caregivers at the bedside, and translation services for 200 languages are available at any time of day or night for non-native English speakers.
 Tablets and in-room televisions provide a welcome distraction during distressing or uncomfortable procedures and can serve as instructive tools to help a child understand the procedures he or she will be undergoing, such as an MRI scan.

-“Entering the emergency department can be the scariest moment in a young kid’s life,” said Andra Blomkalns, MD, professor and chair of emergency medicine at the Stanford School of Medicine.
+“Entering the emergency department can be the scariest moment in a young child’s life,” said Andra Blomkalns, MD, professor and chair of emergency medicine at the Stanford School of Medicine.
 “Even those who are too young to remember their visit will likely live with its impact throughout their lives.
-This new space gives us the opportunity to meet children and their parents where they are with design elements and visual imagery that strives to put them more at ease even when discussing potentially serious concerns.”
+This new space gives us the opportunity to meet children and their parents where they are with design elements and visual imagery that strive to put them more at ease even when discussing potentially serious concerns.”

 Accommodating special needs kids

 Older children or those with special needs will also appreciate the new space.
-“Child life specialists were consulted throughout the design,” said Blomkalns, noting that many patients visiting the emergency department have chronic conditions, such as attention-deficit/ hyperactivity disorder or autism.
+“Child life specialists were consulted throughout the design,” said Blomkalns, noting that many patients visiting the emergency department have chronic conditions, such as attention-deficit/hyperactivity disorder or autism.
 “Children who need additional stimulation, or those who need as little stimulation as possible, can be accommodated.”